epohs/Torinoko/README.md

 * Switch to the virtual environment `source .venv/bin/activate`.
 * Install requirements `pip install -r requirements.txt`.
 * Create config.py.
 Use config-sample.py as a guide.
-* Run the project in debug mode with `flask --debug run`
+* Run the project in debug mode with `flask --debug run`.

 ## To-do